 - Birth control pills can reduce lesions and oil production in women and teenage girls.

 Procedures used to treat acne include:

 - Photodynamic therapy (PDT) shrinks the oil glands and is good for moderate to severe acne.
 A prescription medication is applied and absorbed into the oil glands.
 Then a pulsed dye laser creates red light to activate the the medication which kills bacteria, and reduces the size and activity of the oil glands.
 This treatment can clear severe cases of acne and cystic acne and controls acne formation and prevent scar formation, sometimes with one session.

 - Glycolic Acid or Salicylic acid peels can speed up recovery from acne.
 It works by dissolving the clog in the pore, killing the bacteria and removing dead cells.

 - Acne removal through drainage and extraction for large cysts or steroid injections in the cyst.

 There are many effective treatment options but not all work for everyone.
 What you need to know is that acne can be managed with effective dermatologic care.
-At Horizon Dermatology and Laser Institute in Newport Beach, Beverly Hills, Torrance, and Fullerton CA, Dr. M. David Cole, MD, a board-certified dermatologist, wants you to look and feel your best.
+At Horizon Dermatology and Laser Institute in Newport Beach, Beverly Hills, Torrance, Fullerton and Encinitas, CA, Dr. M. David Cole, MD, a board-certified dermatologist, wants you to look and feel your best.
 He knows that looking better will make you feel better.
 Let us help you achieve and maintain healthy and beautiful skin.